Outlaw King

 Outlaw King is a 2018 historical action drama film, co-written, produced, and directed by David Mackenzie.
 Chris Pine stars as Scottish king Robert the Bruce during the Scottish Wars of Independence in 1304–07.
 The ensemble cast also features Aaron Taylor-Johnson, Florence Pugh, Billy Howle, Sam Spruell, Tony Curran, Callan Mulvey, James Cosmo and Stephen Dillane.

 Outlaw King premiered at the Toronto International Film Festival on September 6, 2018, and was released on streaming on November 9 by Netflix.
-The film received mixed reviews from critics, who praised its production design, sets, performances, and choreography, but criticised its historical inaccuracies and clichés.
+The film received mixed reviews from critics.